 After appearing in vaudeville and a series of Vitaphone comedy shorts, Penner hit the big time with a guest appearance on Rudy Vallee's radio show on July 13, 1933.
 The comedian's catchphrases and duck were already cornerstones of his comedy.
 Three months later, Penner got his own show, the Baker's Broadcast, soon the biggest program on radio.
+He was, rather briefly, the most popular comic in showbiz.
 Joe and his duck sidekick soon received the ultimate tribute, sendups in animated cartoons!

 The rise to fame was so meteoric, Joe and duck sidekick Goo Goo soon inspired official toys.

-Penner's success on radio got him signed to appear in movies produced by Paramount Pictures and RKO.
-The following musical interlude from College Rhythm, in which Joe serenades Goo Goo, is funny and oddly sweet at the same time; the character genuinely loves his feathered friend and that is what puts the scene over.
+This writer finds the following musical interlude from College Rhythm, in which Joe serenades Goo Goo, funny and oddly sweet at the same time; the character genuinely loves his feathered friend and that is what puts the scene over.
 That said, co-star Lyda Roberti is not exactly thrilled about getting thrown over for a duck!

-It is just as well that Penner's duck-lovin' innocent did NOT meet the anarchic and up-to-no-good duo of Bobby Clark & Paul McCullough, as demonstrated this closing scene from Everything's Ducky (1934), which cements Clark & McCullough's rep as the darkest and disturbing of movie comedy teams in talkies, as Kalem's grotesque "Ham & Bud" easily take the "most despicable duo" crown in silents.
+It is just as well that Penner's wide-eyed duck lovin' innocent did NOT meet the anarchic and up-to-no-good duo of Bobby Clark & Paul McCullough during his stretch making movies for RKO, as demonstrated by this closing scene from Everything's Ducky (1934), which cements C&McC's rep as the darkest and disturbing of movie comedy teams in talkies, as Kalem's grotesque "Ham & Bud" easily take the "most despicable duo" crown in silents.

-While Penner's comic approach is not easy to describe or categorize, this writer finds the "wanna buy a duck" man, especially on the Baker's Broadcast series, quite funny in a musical sense, based in the sound and dynamics of his voice and offbeat nuances of his comic timing.
-For a couple of years, Joe was a smash hit, cheering up radio audiences across the country during the worst days of the Great Depression.
-For more on Joe Penner, check out The Joe Penner Project.
+For a couple of years, Joe Penner, especially as the star of Baker's Broadcast, was a smash hit, cheering up radio audiences across the country during the darkest days of the Great Depression.
+For more info on Joe, check out The Joe Penner Project.